ejona86/taus/README.md

  * EFF: The efficiency.
 The score per lines as if on level 0.
 Individual clears have score per lines of: 40 for a single, 50 for a double, 100 for a triple, 300 for a tetris
  * TRT: The tetris rate.
-The percentage of clears that were tetrises
+The percentage of lines cleared that were tetrises
  * TRNS: The transition score.
 The score achieved when leaving the starting level